Raaj Shaandilyaa

+Raaj Shaandilyaa (born 1985) is an Indian television and Bollywood writer from Jhansi, Uttar Pradesh.

+From 2007 to 2014, Shaandilyaa was a lead writer and content director for the Sony Entertainment Television series Comedy Circus.

+Career

-Raaj Shaandilyaa is an Indian television and Bollywood writer from Jhansi, Uttar Pradesh.
-From 2007 to 2014, Shaandilyaa was a lead writer and content director for the Sony Entertainment Television series, Comedy Circus.
-Shaandilyaa began his career in 2006 and has written approximately 350 scripts for Krishna Abhishek and Sudesh Lehri and approximately 200 scripts for comedian Kapil Sharma.
+Shaandilyaa began his career in 2006 and has written approximately 350 scripts for comedians Krishna Abhishek and Sudesh Lehri and approximately 200 scripts for comedian Kapil Sharma.

 Shaandilyaa holds a 2013 record in the Limca Book of Records for having written 625 scripts.

 In 2019, he made his directorial debut with the comedy film Dream Girl, which was a commercial success.